silverer/adhd_employ_study_3/README.md

 4. `data/facet_names.csv` contains information regarding the facet items and labels.

+5. `data/study2_clean_survey_data.csv` contains the cleaned data from Study 2 to compare average scores in lower stakes (Study 2) with those in higher stakes (Study 3).
+Available from the authors upon request.

 ## Packages

 This project uses a number of packages.
 Please see the code files for a complete list.
 One package, `statstring`, was developed by the corresponding author.
 To download this package, use `devtools::install_github(silverer/statstring)`.